Komatsu South Harbor Campus

 - A 440,000-square-foot manufacturing plant

-The campus will become a public destination featuring an outdoor plaza with equipment on display including a giant P&H-branded electric mining shovel, the company’s flagship product, as well as a large Komatsu dump truck also will be on display.
-The plaza will also include educational kiosks, interactive displays, canoe launches, a public park and a riverwalk that will extend from the end of Greenfield Avenue up the Kinnickinnic River to South Kinnickinnic Avenue on the city’s near south side.
+The campus is a public destination featuring an outdoor plaza with equipment on display including a giant P&H-branded electric mining shovel, the company’s flagship product, as well as a large Komatsu dump truck are also on display.
+The plaza includes educational kiosks, interactive displays, canoe launches, a public park and a riverwalk that will extend from the end of Greenfield Avenue up the Kinnickinnic River to South Kinnickinnic Avenue on the city’s near south side.

 $300 Million Project Cost

 LEED Silver Certified (proposed)